ai-traders/ide/README.md

 * works only on Linux.

 ### Configuration
-The whole configuration is put in `Idefile`.
+The whole configuration is put in an Idefile.
 It is an environment variable style file (e.g `IDE_DRIVER=docker`).
 It should be put in a root directory of your project.